-where $c_p/u$ is the so-called wave age with velocity of the peak wave component $c_p$ and friction velocity $u^$ .
-A and B are empirical constants estimated to A=1.89 and B=-1.59.
+where $c_p/u$ is the so-called wave age with velocity of peak wave component $c_p$ and friction velocity $u^$ .
+The empirical constants are estimated to A=1.89 and B=-1.59.

 4. Fetch dependent model: In practical applications wave quantities are often not available.
 An empirical relation has been used to estimate the wave age from upstream fetch.
 Combined with the wave age model this leads to (Lange et al, 2001b):